 This is an incredibly important role where you will have the opportunity to make a real difference, helping children to develop and achieve their full potential.
 In return for your hard work you will receive competitive rates of pay as well as the opportunity for continued professional development.

 If this sounds like the role for you then please do get in touch ASAP with your CV and covering letter to firstname.lastname@example.org or applying directly to this advert please make sure this demonstrates how you are suitable for the position.

-All applicants will require the appropriate qualifications and training for this role as well as the Right to Work in the UK.
-Please see protocol-education.com/candidates/frequently-asked-questions for further details.
+All applicants will require the appropriate qualifications and training for this role.
+Please see the FAQs on the Protocol Education website for further details.

 All pay rates quoted will be inclusive of 12.07% statutory holiday pay.
 This advert is for a temporary position.
 In some cases, the option to make this role permanent may become available at a later date.

 Protocol Education is committed to safeguarding and promoting the welfare of children.
 We undertake safeguarding checks on all workers in accordance with the DfE statutory guidance ‘Keeping Children Safe in Education’, this may also include an online search as part of our due diligence on shortlisted applicants.